pip-webui/pip-webui-tutorial/step6/Readme.md

     .config(configureNodeRoutes);
 ```

-Rebuild and reopen the application.
-Now you shall see the following page:
+Then, rebuild and reopen the application.
+Now you should see the following page:

 ![IoT nodes](artifacts/tiles_view.png)

-Resize the window and see those the page responses to fit a smaller screen:
+After that, resize the window and you will see that the page responds to fit a smaller screen:

 ![IoT nodes mobile](artifacts/tiles_view_mobile.png)

-### Continue
+### Continue to step 7

-[Go to step 7](https://github.com/pip-webui/pip-webui-tutorial/blob/master/step7/) to add Events page with table view
+[Go to step 7](https://github.com/pip-webui/pip-webui-tutorial/blob/master/step7/) to add the table view to the Events page.